trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 sudo make
 ```

-You are most likely not be able to compile the package at the `sudo make` command.
+You are most li kely not be able to compile the package at the `sudo make` command.
 Look carefully at the error messages which will tell the missing dependencies for it.
 If you are stuck, post a comment here and I'll see if I can help.

 Finally, install the driver into system: